Paul Ferdinand Schilder

 Paul Ferdinand Schilder (February 15, 1886, Vienna – December 7, 1940, New York City) was an Austrian psychiatrist, psychoanalyst, and medical researcher.

-Neurological research work (in both neurophysiology and neuropathology), coupled with an active interest in philosophy, led to involvement in psychoanalysis.
+Schilder's research work in both neurophysiology and neuropathology, coupled with an active interest in philosophy, led to his involvement in psychoanalysis.
 He became a member of the Vienna Psychoanalytic Society founded by Sigmund Freud, although he never underwent analysis himself.
 He deviated from accepted psychoanalytic doctrine (especially regarding the existence of a death drive) and published his own ideas.
 He started the integration of psychoanalytic theory into psychiatry, and he is considered one of the founding fathers of group psychotherapy.
-He also introduced the concept of the body image, which has provided a lasting contribution to psychological and medical thinking.
+He also introduced the concept of the body image, which has proved a lasting contribution to psychological and medical thinking.
 He was a prolific author on a range of subjects.

 As a biomedical researcher, he worked on the description of several conditions that were named after him (for example, the term 'Schilder's disease' can refer to a rare variant of multiple sclerosis also known as diffuse myelinoclastic sclerosis).